shsagir/play-area-sync/docs/app.md

 The fix for that depends on your specific situation.
 In many cases we suggest to update your installation and bring that in order and then re-deploy the changes via Git one more time.

+### phpinfo to the rescue

+Sometimes, you might be unsure on configuration settings such as which extension in which version are exactly enabled or which ENV vars are actually available with your App.
+You can use `phpinfo` (see [offcial doc](https://www.php.net/manual/en/function.phpinfo.php)) for that.
+Place a "info.php" file with the content `<?php phpinfo(); ?>` anywhere in your public accessible path and call that URL with the browser to see the config dump.

+We are maintaining standard PHPinfo Apps as well here: [fortrabbit.com/specs#php-extensions](https://www.fortrabbit.com/specs#php-extensions).
+Your CMS / framework might have it's own dump of that.
+With Craft CMS for example you can visit a nicely formated phpinfo in the control panel.

+**A word of warning**: Don't do that in production.
+Make sure to delete that file right away after you have finished your investigation.
+The output might contain sensible information you don't want to share with the world.
+Key and values of your ENV vars are visible, that can contain database access and API keys to external services.

 ## Further readings